jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   - **stand-alone building consent authority** means a building consent authority that is not— (a) a territorial authority; or
     (b) a regional authority
+  - **standards certification organisation** means an organisation that administers or operates under a standards certification scheme
+  - **standards certification scheme** means a scheme under which a building product is assessed against a standard
   - **statutory authority** means an authority or organisation that has the statutory power to classify or register land or buildings for any purpose
   - **supervise** , in relation to building work, means provide control or direction and oversight of the building work to an extent that is sufficient to ensure that the building work—
     (a) is performed competently; and